Myst1cX/SpotiKit/README.md

 >
 > **SpotiKitMobileDesktop**: everything SpotiwebJS does, plus a full mobile-like layout on open.spotify.com (floating player, bottom nav, library-as-overlay).
 Already includes the desktop script's features, so don't install both.
 > **NOTE**: An updated version of the mobile script (now called SpotiKitUI) can be found [here](https://github.com/kitbodega/SpotiKit/blob/main/SpotiKitUI.js) - the original dev has resumed work.
 > SpotiKitUI focused on the mobile-like enhancement aspect.
-Other features (ad-slot cleanup and visual premium spoof, with which also came the logging of replaced text nodes and a forced english locale spoof are no longer present.
+Other features (ad-slot cleanup and visual premium spoof, with which also came the logging of replaced text nodes and a forced english locale spoof are no longer present).

 ## Features